-- (c) Gender-Based Harassment: Gender-based harassment is dDiscriminatory harassment that is based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 Section (4)(b) are present. - (d) Obscene or Indecent Behavior: Exposure of one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive. - (e) Voyeurism: Trespass, spying, or eavesdropping for the purpose of sexual gratification. - (f) Solicitation of a Minor: soliciting sexual acts from a minor by oral, written, or electronic means. - (g) Child Pornography: possessing, producing or the dissemination of child pornography - (h) Stalking: Stalking occurs when a person engages in when there is a coordinated course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for the person's safety or the safety of others, or to experience substantial emotional distress.
+- (c) Gender-Based Harassment: Gender-based harassment is discriminatory harassment that is based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions for Discriminatory Harassment as defined in UCF Policy 2-004 are present. - (d) Obscene or Indecent Behavior: Exposure of one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive. - (e) Voyeurism: Trespass, spying, or eavesdropping for the purpose of sexual gratification. - (f) Solicitation of a Minor: soliciting sexual acts from a minor by oral, written, or electronic means. - (g) Child Pornography: possessing, producing or the dissemination of child pornography - (h) Stalking: Stalking occurs when there is a coordinated course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for the person's safety or the safety of others, or to experience substantial emotional distress.
 A "course of conduct" is two or more acts, including but not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property.
 Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, phones, texts, or other similar devices or forms of contact.
-Stalking may include, but is not limited to: non-consensual communications (face to face, telephone, e-mail); threatening or obscene gestures; surveillance/following/pursuit; showing up outside the targeted individual's classroom or workplace; sending gifts and/or notes (romantic, bizarre, sinister, or perverted); and/or making threats.
+Stalking may include, but is not limited to: non-consensual communications (face to face, telephone, e-mail); threatening or obscene gestures; surveillance/following/pursuit; showing up outside the targeted individual's classroom or workplace; sending gifts and/or notes (romantic, bizarre, sinister, or perverted); and/or making threats. - Sexual Exploitation: Sexual Exploitation is purposely or knowingly doing or attempting to do any of the following:

-- (i) Sexual Exploitation: Sexual Exploitation is purposely or knowingly doing or attempting to do any of the following: - 1.
-Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - 2.
+- 1. Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - 2.
 Disseminating or posting images of private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - Allowing third parties to observe private sexual activity from a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images); - 4.
-Subjecting another person to human trafficking; or. - 5.
-Exposing another person to a sexually transmitted infection or virus without the other's knowledge. - (j) Complicity: Complicity is any act taken with the purpose of aiding, facilitating, promoting or encouraging the commission of an act prohibited by the Section (5). - (jk) Any attempted acts of Sex-Based Misconductsexual misconduct and/or interpersonal violence defined aboveassault are also violations of this policy. - (6) Alcohol Related Misconduct - (a) Use and/or possession of alcoholic beverages, except as expressly permitted by law and University regulations/policies. - (b) Sale and/or distribution of alcoholic beverages, except as expressly permitted by the law and University regulations/policies. - (c) Furnishing or causing to be furnished any alcoholic beverage to any person under the legal drinking age. - (d) Behavior under the influence of alcohol. - (e) Furnishing or causing to be furnished any alcoholic beverage to any person in a state of noticeable intoxication. - (f) Failure of a registered student organization to take all necessary steps to see that no person under the legal drinking age possesses alcoholic beverages at functions it sponsors or within any property or transportation it owns, operates, and/or rents.
+Subjecting another person to human trafficking. - (j) Any attempted acts of Sex-Based Misconduct are also violations of this policy. - (6) Alcohol Related Misconduct - Use and/or possession of alcoholic beverages, except as expressly permitted by law and University regulations/policies. - (b) Sale and/or distribution of alcoholic beverages, except as expressly permitted by the law and University regulations/policies. - (c) Furnishing or causing to be furnished any alcoholic beverage to any person under the legal drinking age. - (d) Behavior under the influence of alcohol. - (e) Furnishing or causing to be furnished any alcoholic beverage to any person in a state of noticeable intoxication. - (f) Failure of a registered student organization to take all necessary steps to see that no person under the legal drinking age possesses alcoholic beverages at functions it sponsors or within any property or transportation it owns, operates, and/or rents.